 Top Ten Reasons Why Danganronpa 2: Goodbye Despair is Better Than Danganronpa: Trigger Happy Havoc

-I felt in Trigger Happy Havoc the characters were a lot more 'plastic' and just a little boring with the exception of a few like Byakuya and Toko who are unique to say the least, some characters, especially Kyoko in my opinion, are just boring and have nothing to add story-wise other than following their role, for example:
+I felt in Trigger Happy Havoc the characters were a lot more 'plastic' and just a little boring with the exception of a few like Byakuya and Toko, who are unique, to say the least.
+Some characters, especially Kyoko in my opinion, are just boring and have nothing to add story-wise other than following their role.

-Kyoko just helps in class trials and basically carries you through them, and shows no emotion or anything throughout the whole game, she's just a detective.
+For example, Kyoko just helps in class trials and basically carries you through them.
+She shows no emotion or anything throughout the whole game.
+She's just a detective.

 Yasuhiro is a little more interesting because he's kind of funny and he's the laughing stock of the game, but he never really stands out too much.

-Byakuya was a good antagonist because he was "bad", and tried to steer the people away from winning in trials however still helping, he was a good antagonist I found.
+Byakuya was a good antagonist because he was "bad" and tried to steer the people away from winning in trials while still helping.
+He was a good antagonist, I found.

 However, Nagito was more dangerous and more of an actual threat.
-While he didn't tamper with evidence like Byakuya did, he was always saying that he was willing to kill and was even going to kill at first, so they know that he's actually a threat, and plus, he always says that he's willing to be an accomplice, threatens to blow up the whole island and actually places explosives around the island, and ultimately kills himself in an elaborate way to setup the traitor and get them killed using his luck.
+While he didn't tamper with evidence like Byakuya did, he was always saying that he was willing to kill and was even going to kill at first.
+So they know that he's actually a threat.
+Plus, he always says that he's willing to be an accomplice, threatens to blow up the whole island, and actually places explosives around the island.
+Ultimately, he kills himself in an elaborate way to set up the traitor and get them killed using his luck.

-I felt that the DR2 trials were kinda too long, same with V3, but at least they add more story and are more enjoyable then DR1 which were pretty straightforward and sort of boring for being the main part of the game.
+I felt that the DR2 trials were kind of too long, same with V3, but at least they add more story and are more enjoyable than DR1, which was pretty straightforward and sort of boring for being the main part of the game.

 Very true, although I believe Danganronpa V3 definitely had the most emotional trials, these were a massive step up from Danganronpa 1 where you never felt bad for anyone, like Celestia or Leon, where they're just a little insane.